Wildlife Conservation Network: California Wildlife Program

 In 2021, WCN began working in North America by launching the California Wildlife Program (CWP), which connects habitats for fragmented puma populations and other California wildlife.
 By creating designated wildlife corridors, the CWP will reconnect isolated puma populations and prevent them from vanishing due to urban development.
 This will also protect many other California species that share the same ecosystems, including deer, foxes, owls, salamanders, and many more.

-Investing in Local Leaders
+Rising Wildlife Leaders

 Scholarship Program

 Local people are wildlife’s true stewards, so to support conservationists from within these communities, WCN launched its Scholarship Program in 2006.
 This program focuses on conservation students committed to working on projects in their respective countries.
 As of 2022, the Scholarship Program has supported 174 emerging conservationists across 46 countries, helping fund their studies so they can take prominent roles as tomorrow’s conservation leaders.

 Career Program

-For local conservationists who are already established as leaders and are looking to expand their skills, WCN launched its Career Program in 2021.
+For local conservationists who are already established as leaders and are looking to expand their skills, WCN established its Career Program in 2021.
 This program invests in the growth of those already leading conservation efforts in their communities around the world.
 In its inaugural year, the Career Program has invested in six promising conservationists so they can create longer lasting impacts for wildlife and local communities.